-Canon 6D Mark II versus Nikon D810
+Canon 6D Mark II vs Nikon D810

-The Canon EOS 6D Mark II and the Nikon D810 are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2014.
+The Canon EOS 6D Mark II and the Nikon D810 are two digital cameras that were officially introduced, respectively, in June 2017 and June 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 26 megapixel, whereas the Nikon provides 36.2 MP.
+The Canon has a resolution of 26 megapixels, whereas the Nikon provides 36.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D810 is notably larger (12 percent) than the Canon 6D Mark II.
 Moreover, the D810 is markedly heavier (28 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.